 Portfolio Categories can be translated while translating your pages, on the Translation Editor screen.
 There, you can translate the Portfolio elements as well as your Portfolio Categories.

-Furthermore, the Portfolio Categories can be translated on the WPML -> Taxonomy Translation page by performing the following steps:
+You can also translate the Portfolio Categories on the WPML → Taxonomy Translation page using the following steps:

-- Select the Project Categories from the drop-down menu whereupon a list of categories will appear.
+- Select the Project Categories from the drop-down menu and a list of categories will appear.

-- Click the “+” icon for translating a category of the respective language and use the dialog box that appears for adding the translation.
+- Click the plus icon for translating a category of the respective language and use the dialog box that appears for adding the translation.

-It should be noted that the translations of categories are universal: executed changes will be updated everywhere.
+Please note that the translations of categories are universal: changes will be updated everywhere.

 To learn how to translate these texts, read our documentation page about translating strings.

-With WPML, language menus can be easily synchronized.
+With WPML, translated menus can be easily synchronized.
 For further information, please see our complete menus translation tutorial.

-Salient theme is associated with the Nectar slider.
-To translate the slide(s), follow the steps outlined below:
+Salient theme allows you to install the Nectar Slider plugin.
+To translate its slide(s), use the steps below.

-- Navigate to the slide editing screen and click on the “+” icon.
-This will take you to the Translation Editor.
+- Navigate to the slide editing screen and click on the plus icon.
+This will take you to the Advanced Translation Editor.

-The following figure illustrates how the translated slider looks like on the front-end.
+The following image illustrates how translated sliders look on the front-end.